AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Resolve Issue</td>
-   <td> <p>In an issue report, use this field in views or filters to refer to the issue that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
+   <td> <p>In an [!UICONTROL issue report], use this field in views or filters to refer to the issue that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
   </tr>
   <tr>
    <td>Resolve Project</td>
-   <td> <p>In an issue report, use this field in views or filters to refer to the project that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
+   <td> <p>In an [!UICONTROL issue report], use this field in views or filters to refer to the project that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
   </tr>
   <tr>
    <td>Resolve Task</td>
-   <td> <p>In an issue report, use this field in views or filters to refer to the task that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
+   <td> <p>In an [!UICONTROL issue report], use this field in views or filters to refer to the task that resolves the issue. </p> <p>For information about displaying resolving objects in reports, see <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md#resolvable-and-resolving-data-in-reports" class="MCXref xref">View Resolvable and Resolving Object information in a report</a> in <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </td>
   </tr>
   <tr>
    <td>Resource</td>